Skip to content

 Who runs United Way of Danville-Pittsylvania County?

-A fourteen member Board of Directors, including a six member Executive Committee, is comprised of local volunteers.
+A Board of Directors, including an Executive Committee, is comprised of local volunteers.
 These volunteers are responsible for setting policies, budget and for overseeing the direction of United Way of Danville-Pittsylvania County.
-The 2018-19 Board President is Donna Lawhorn Higdon from Davenport Energy.

 How is United Way of Danville-Pittsylvania County different from other nonprofit organizations?